WestPeakResearch/WestPeakWebsite/src/content/Hiring/hiring.md

+---
+title: "Hiring"
+type: "page"
+---

-## Applications for the 2023-2024 cohort have closed.
-Please check back August 2024.
+## Applications for the 2024-2025 cohort have closed.
+Please check back August 2025.

 ### WHAT WE DO